Skip to main content

 7. Click Save.

-Add image or logo to certificate
+Add image or logo to a certificate

 Administrators and content creators can add an image to a certificate for a specific module or course by editing the certificate message in the respective content.